sulu/sulu-docs/book/introduction/index.rst

     backend-template
     content-architecture

-It is important to understand the underlaying concepts of Sulu, but if you want to skip this part and start coding, head over to :doc:`../getting-started`.
+It is important to understand the underlying concepts of Sulu, but if you want to skip this part and start coding, head over to :doc:`../getting-started`.